UtkuKaan/example-react-spa/readme.md

-# Single Page React Application: Expensify
+# Expensify

-Expensify is an example SPA.
+Expensify is a SPA that helps managing your expenses.